 - Cultivate curiosity into YOUR reactions, not focusing on others

-When you have a desire or if anger is boiling up, it is definitely something to sincerely face and look at so that it doesn’t end up spiraling you into ruin.
+When you have a desire or if anger is boiling up, it is something to sincerely face and look at so that it doesn’t end up spiraling you into ruin.

 No need to worry – just keep up your practices!